 If the program is Then the treatment is

 ALTCS Counted as unearned income.

-SSI-MAO NOTE This is a needs-based
+SSI-MAO NOTE This is a needs-based payment.

-payment.

 MSP

 Adult Excluded.

-Caretaker Relative
+Caretaker Relative NV.

 Pregnant Woman

 Child

 KidsCare

+Definitions

+Term Definition

-Term Definition (TANF) TANF is cash assistance paid to a family unit.
+Temporary Assistance to Needy Families (TANF) TANF is cash assistance paid to a family unit.
 Because TANF is partially funded by Federal block grants, it is considered income based on need.